 While taking Elementary Chinese, I had the opportunity to practice traditional Chinese calligraphy.
 This was my absolute favorite part of class because it shows that there is not only a difference in the way words are written (characters versus letters), but also a difference in the method of how the language is written.
 Calligraphy is a traditional part of Chinese history and culture, and being able to practice it myself made me respect that aspect of the Chinese culture even more.
 It is no easy feat to write using a calligraphy brush!

-International Studies Learning Objectives
+International Affairs and Diplomacy Learning Objectives

 Students will study topics such as political science, history, economics and foreign languages and will be prepared to enter career paths such as international public service, diplomacy, travel and tourism, business and law and academics.